RichardRoda/closeit/README.md

 ```
 **Example 13: Combine rethrow and rethrowWhen with checked exception processing**

 The `CloseIt1.rethrow` and `CloseIt1.rethrowWhen` methods can be combined with the following `CloseIt0` methods that deal with checked exceptions: `wrapException`, `wrapAllException`, `wrapAllThrowable`, and `hideException`.
 A two layered decorator may be produced that combines the functionality of both.
-To wrap any checked exceptions that occurred in Example 12, the code could be written like this:
+To wrap the `CommunicationException` and `ServiceUnavailableException` checked exceptions that occur in Example 12, the code could be written like this:
 ```java
     public void rethrowExceptionWhen(Context ctx) {
         try (CloseIt0 it = CloseIt0.wrapException(CloseIt1.rethrowWhen(ctx::close,